-I can’t believe that after a little more than one month our stay in Mexico came to an end!
+I can’t believe that after a little more than one month our stay in Mexico has come to an end!

-We sure made the most out of our time over there and enjoyed such a variety of places and activities.
+We sure made the most out of our time in Mexican lands and enjoyed such a variety of places and activities.
 We truly love Mexico and could even consider living in this country one day, who knows!
 By the beach I would say!…

 There are many reasons why I think you should consider traveling in Mexico.
 Obviously this would depend on the stuff you like doing and the places you feel attracted to.
 But here are some good reasons to keep in mind!

-1. Variety of sites and things to do
+1. Variety of things to see & do

-There is only one country that I have visited and I could think of that can compete with Mexico in this matter: India.
-In both countries you have such a variety of places, landscapes and even climates!
+There is only one country that I have visited and that I think could ever compete with Mexico in this matter: India.
+In both countries there is such a variety of places, people, culture, landscapes, and even climates!

-In Mexico, we started by the beach (Riviera Maya), passed by big cities (Merida, Tuxtla Gutierrez, Oaxaca and, obviously, Mexico City), spent days at the jungle around Palenque and the woods and lakes in the south of Chiapas.
-In the span of one month we went from laying under the golden sun in our swimming suits to having to seek refugee from the rain in Chiapas and even wore our thickest jackets around the DF.
+In Mexico, we started by the beach (Riviera Maya), passed by some big cities (Merida, Tuxtla Gutierrez, Oaxaca and, obviously, Mexico City); spent days at the jungle around Palenque and the woods and lakes in the south of Chiapas.
+In one month’s time we went from laying under the golden sun in our swimming suits to having to seek refugee from the rain in Chiapas and even wore our thickest jackets around the DF.
 All in one month!

 Long live this variety!
-Mexicans who can afford to travel within their own country are very lucky… they can get SO MUCH within their own land!
+Mexicans who can afford to travel around are very lucky… they can get SO MUCH within their own country!

 2. Food (and drinks!)